planetshell/salarypredictionportfolio/README.md

 ### 3.4 Tests Models
 #### Model results before feature engineering
 <img src="images/Screenshot 2024-01-30 192512.png" width = 500, height =100>
-The table below shows that the MSE significantly lower with feature engineering applied to the dataset.
+The table above shows that the MSE was significantly lowered with feature engineering applied to the dataset.
 Again,the gradient Boost Regressor model perform the best with a MSE=313.29

 <img src="images/feature importance after feature engineering.png" width = 600, height =300>
-The table below shows that the MSE significantly lower with feature engineering applied to the dataset.
-Again,the gradient Boost Regressor model perform the best with a MSE=313.29
+After applying group statistic to the data, the chart above now shows the most important feature is "Major" .

 ### 3.4 Select best Model